JorySchossau/neuro_animat/README.md

     * **git** if you want to keep up to date with latest changes in the repository, or track your own changes, or share your changes.
 * **Mac OSX**:
     * You can use **xcode** to edit your code, but any text editor will do.
 * **Python 3.6+** This is useful if you want to use the `mq` job control tool (local computer or HPCC modes) or the `mgraph` visualization tool.
 Both tools are located in the `pytools/` folder.
-For more information about these, see the MABE wiki [entry on mq](https://github.com/Hintzelab/MABE/wiki/MQ), or the [entry on mgraph](https://github.com/Hintzelab/MABE/wiki/MGraph). mbuild documentation is out of date as mbuild is no longer a python tool.
+For more information about these, see the MABE wiki [entry on mq](https://github.com/Hintzelab/MABE/wiki/MQ), or the [entry on mgraph](https://github.com/Hintzelab/MABE/wiki/MGraph). mbuild documentation on the MABE wiki is out of date as mbuild is no longer a python tool, so refer only to this documentation for mbuild.

 ##### Get the code
 * The animat code is hosted on MSU's GitLab service [MSU GitLab NeurAnimat](https://gitlab.msu.edu/neuro_animat/animatcpp)